To Heart

-To Heart is a Japanese adult visual novel developed by Leaf and released on May 23, 1997 for Windows.
+To Heart is a Japanese romance eroge visual novel developed by Leaf and released on May 23, 1997 for Windows.
 It was later ported to the PlayStation and given voice acting.
 A second PC version, titled To Heart PSE was released containing the PlayStation version as well as bonus games.
-To Heart PSE and the PlayStation version had the adult scenes removed.
+To Heart PSE and the PlayStation version had the more intimate scenes removed.
 To Heart is Leaf's fifth game, and the third title in the Leaf Visual Novel Series, following Shizuku and Kizuato and preceding Routes.
-The gameplay in To Heart follows a plot line which offers pre-determined scenarios with courses of interaction, and focuses on the appeal of the eight female main characters.
-A sequel of To Heart, To Heart 2, was released on December 28, 2004 directly to the PlayStation 2.
+The gameplay in To Heart follows a plot line which offers predetermined scenarios with courses of interaction, and focuses on the appeal of the eight female main characters.
+A sequel of To Heart, To Heart 2, was released on December 28, 2004 for the PlayStation 2.
 A special bundle of To Heart 2 and a PS2 version of To Heart was released on the same day.
-The original PC release of the visual novel was titled To Heart, however the anime and the PSE versions later changed to ToHeart without any space between the words.
+The original PC release of the visual novel was titled To Heart, but the anime and the PSE versions later changed to ToHeart without any space between the words.
 The English release of the anime uses the former format.
+A remake, also titled ToHeart, was released on June 25, 2025 for Windows and the Nintendo Switch.

 To Heart was adapted into a thirteen-episode anime television series by Oriental Light and Magic aired between April and July 1999, and a second anime, To Heart: Remember My Memories, aired between October and December 2004.
 The first anime was licensed by Right Stuf International for distribution in North America; the first DVD was released in March 2007.
 Two manga series were produced, both illustrated by Ukyō Takao and serialized in MediaWorks manga magazine Dengeki Daioh.
 The first manga, which ran between October 1997 and December 1999, was based on the original visual novel, and the second manga, which ran between November 2004 and July 2005, was based on the anime To Heart: Remember My Memories.
 A drama CD entitled Piece of Heart was released in October 1999.

 Premise

 Set at a high school in the near future, the main character, Hiroyuki Fujita, is a student.
 He encounters ten pretty girls, including his childhood friend Akari and a maid robot Multi HMX-12, and must make the right decisions so as to win their hearts.
 In the anime adaptation, the story focuses on the relationship between Hiroyuki and Akari.